Illustration courtesy of Nadia Snopek

 Some of the most effective changes are also the simplest:

-- ensure more than one person can access core systems
+- Ensure more than one staff member can access essential collection records, documents, and systems

 These small shifts can significantly reduce disruption during future transitions.